laurensdv/SIREn/siren-benchmark/README.txt

 Example: To fetch a sample composed of 20 archives (of 64MB each) and store them to the directory '/tmp/sindice-dataset-20/'

-$ ./scripts/fetcher --output-dir /tmp/sindice-dataset-20/ --sample-size 20
+$ ./scripts/fetcher --output /tmp/sindice-dataset-20/ --size 20

 2. Creating the term lexicon
 ----------------------------